willherzog/symfony-app-menu-bundle/README.md

-# symfony-app-menu-bundle
+# WHAppMenuBundle
-A "tree builder" solution for creating a dynamic app navigation menu.
+A “tree builder” solution for creating a fully-dynamic (and extensible!) app navigation menu.